Get us in your inbox

 Advertising

-Yup, gin isn't the absurdly hyped tipple it was a couple of years ago.
-But it's still a classic spirit with a long and rich history in London, from Victorian gin palaces to the scores of gin distilleries that have helped re-popularise what was once the preserve of Dickensian down-and-outers.
+Gin isn't the absurdly hyped tipple it was a couple of years ago, but it's still a classic spirit with a long and rich history in London.
+From Victorian gin palaces to the scores of gin distilleries that have helped re-popularise what was once the preserve of Dickensian down-and-outers, gin will forever be a London icon.
 So where are the best places to procure a G&T in town?
-From cocktail bars where they can shake a mean martini to places that specialise in the spirit and elevate a gin and tonic to something wonderful, these London bars are where to get the perfect gin drink.
+From cocktail bars where they shake a mean Martini to spots that specialise in the spirit and elevate a gin and tonic to something wonderful, these London bars are where to get the perfect gin drink.
 Read on for Time Out’s list of the best gin bars in London.

 Gin bars in London